Naturality and mapping class groups in Heegaard Floer homology: Heegaard Floer homology

-An alternate elegant argument can be given using monogons, see the work of Lipshitz~\cite[Proposition~11.4]{Lipshitz06:CylindricalHF}. \end{proof}
+An alternate elegant argument can be given using monogons; see the work of Lipshitz~\cite[Proposition~11.4]{Lipshitz06:CylindricalHF}. \end{proof}

-\begin{remark} Note that continuation maps in general symplectic manifolds do depend on the homotopy class of the isotopy, and hence cannot be written in terms of triangle maps.
-The above lemma is highly specific to Heegaard Floer homology. \end{remark}
+\begin{remark} Continuation maps in general symplectic manifolds do depend on the homotopy class of the isotopy, and hence cannot be written in terms of triangle maps; see Seidel~\cite{Seidel97:pi1}.
+The above lemma is specific to Heegaard Floer homology for two reasons: First, in Lemma~\ref{lem:triangles-compose}, we used that if $\betas \sim \gammas$, then $\HF^\circ(\S,\betas,\gammas)$ is relatively $\ZZ$-graded as opposed to just being $\ZZ_2$-graded, and hence the top-graded generator $\Theta_{\b,\g}$ is well-defined up to grading-preserving automorphism (cf.~Lemma~\ref{lem:grading}).
+Secondly, the admissibility conditions allow us to work over a polynomial ring instead of Novikov ring coefficients (cf.~\cite[Section~10.0.1]{OS04:HolomorphicDisks}). \end{remark}